 (a) must be the most recent available to the applicant issuer.
 Any information that has changed since publication and prior to the last practicable date of the placing document may be incorporated by reference, provided that such changes are appropriately disclosed in the placing document; and

-(b) must be disclosed under a separate heading to enable holders of debt securities and prospective investors to easily identify specific items of information incorporated by reference:
+(b) must be disclosed under a separate heading to enable holders of debt securities and prospective investors to easily identify specific items of information incorporated by reference and the information can be accessed on the applicant issuer’s website (also specifying the route to same).

-(i) the following statement must be made, that:

-(aa) the information can be accessed on the applicant issuer’s website (also specifying the route to same); and

-(bb) the information is available for inspection at the registered office or other designated office of the applicant issuer at no charge, for so long as the placing document remains registered with the JSE.

 Fast track listing process